tomaszs/Hintly/README.md

 ## How to install ready-made rulesets?

 Assistant is language and framework agnostic.
 The database of ready-made rulesets will grow over time.

-### Angular / TypeScript

-Available in the file rulesets/angular.txt
+Available ready-made rulesets (in rulesets folder in the repo):

-Blog post explaining rules: https://medium.com/@tomaszs2/8-visual-studio-code-assistant-rules-for-nasty-angular-bugs-9f186277e0ab
+- angular.txt
+- js.txt
+- css.txt
+- general.txt

+Combine suitable rulesets for you stack.

-If you have a set of rules for any language / library send me a list, or link to GitHub, blog post etc. and i will link it here.
+If you have a set of rules for any language / library create MR, or send it in any way, to be included here!

 ## How to add your own Assistant rules?